rcarrata/rcarrata.github.io/_posts/2022-03-29-ocp4-azure-ipi-private.md

 ## 5. Connecting to our private cluster from the Internet

-We demonstrate how we can reach our API from the Bastion, but how we can reach our OpenShift Console?
+We demonstrated how we can reach our API from the Bastion, but how can we reach our OpenShift Console?

-There are several options, like having a VPN Gateway, an Express Route or even deploying a VM and use Azure Bastion to connecting from there to the Bastion.
+There are several options, like having a VPN Gateway, an Express Route or even deploying a VM and using Azure Bastion to connect from there to the Bastion.

-But there is a very simple, cost-effective way to do that, use the Bastion for enable a [Proxy Socks5](https://en.wikipedia.org/wiki/SOCKS) ssh connection.
+But there is a very simple, cost-effective way to do that: use the Bastion to enable a [Proxy Socks5](https://en.wikipedia.org/wiki/SOCKS) SSH connection.

 A SOCKS proxy is an SSH encrypted tunnel in which configured applications forward their traffic down, and then, on the server-end, the proxy forwards the traffic to the general Internet.